• Skip to primary navigation

 Jump to Recipe

-It’s easy to make Instant Pot Cranberry Sauce, even when it isn’t Thanksgiving!
-It is very easy, and the flavor is bright, sweet, and a little tart.
+Instant Pot Cranberry Sauce is very easy to make, even when it isn't Thanksgiving!
+The flavor is bright, sweet, and a little tart.
 This pressure cooker cranberry sauce goes well with turkey, chicken, game birds, and pork.
 It is also delicious on a turkey sandwich!

 Cranberry Sauce in a white bowl with black rim surrounded by frosted cranberries